JDXpert Jobs

 JOB SUMMARY

-The Registered Respiratory Therapist (NICU) is a highly specialized advanced level clinician with training specific to the care of pediatric and neonatal patients during ground critical care transport.
-This clinician must work in close collaboration with the critical care transport nurse and medical control physician to provide care.
+The Registered Respiratory Therapist (NICU) is a highly specialized advanced level clinician with training specific to the care of pediatric and neonatal patients.
+This clinician must work in close collaboration with the neonatal team including the physician, nurse practitioner and nurse to provide care.
+The respiratory therapist will be expected to participate in critical care ground transport of neonates.
 They must have exemplary communication and customer service skills as a front-line representative of UW Health.

-Provides complete patient care during inter-hospital transports in conjunction with fellow team members.
+Provides complete patient care in conjunction with fellow team members.

 Sets priorities, adapting to changing patient situations and initiating action to reduce or correct risk in response to data indicating urgent and/or emergent risk.

-Performs diagnostic and therapeutic interventions, including but not limited to the interpretation of blood gases and lab values, management of mechanical ventilation and high frequency oscillatory ventilation (in patient not on transport), and administration of nitric oxide and continuous nebulizers.
+Performs diagnostic and therapeutic interventions, including but not limited to the interpretation of blood gases and lab values, airway management management of mechanical ventilation and high frequency oscillatory ventilation (in patient not on transport), and administration of nitric oxide and aerosolized pharmacological agents.

 Represents UW Health to outlying healthcare facilities with superb communication and customer service.